ciromattia/kcc/README.md

 ## Kindle Jailbreak for KOreader

 Jailbreaking to use KOreader is optional.
-KCC works just fine with the native mobi manga viewer.
+MOBI manga converted by KCC can be opened in Kindle’s native reader just fine

 But if you jailbreak your Kindle, you'll unlock additional features like: